spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 [Media Library Pro](medialibrary.pro) is a paid add-on package for Laravel Media Library.
 You must buy a license on [the Media Library Pro product page](https://spatie.be/products/media-library-pro) at spatie.be

 Single application licenses maybe installed in a single Laravel app.
 In case you bought the unlimited application license, there are no restrictions.
-A licence comes with one year of upgrades.
+A license comes with one year of upgrades.
 If a license expires, you are still allowed to use Media Library Pro, but you won't get any updates anymore.

 After you've purchased a license, add the `satis.spatie.be` repository in your `composer.json`.